Blossomyyh/EchoARDemo/README.md

 6. Go to the ViewController.swift file, add the entry id's for 3d content
 7. Connect iPhone to your computer.
 8. Press the play button to build an run (Note: your device must be unlocked to run)
+9. Use postman to get `entryId` for each model

 ## Using The Demo
 1. Move your phone around a horizontal surface to scan a plane.